barryclark/jekyll-now/lab/GraalVM.md

 To create a function that uses GraalVM `native-init` we will use the Fn `init-image` feature.

+:bulb: This is not a typo!
+There's `native-init`, a GraalVM feature and `init-image`, an Fn feature!

 `fn init --init-image fnproject/fn-java-native-init graalfunc`

 The parameter passed (_"fnproject/fn-java-native-init"_) to `init-image` is a Docker image that will produce all the artifacts required by the function, including GraalVM AOT compiler support.